Bleuette is a small articulated bisque doll made in

 This 6/0 Bleuette is wearing the G-L catalog sailor suit Marin, probably from the mid-1920s.
 (Photo courtesy of Peggy Spivey.)

 The 6/0 mold Bleuette was made until 1914 when WWI forced the German director of the SFBJ to leave

 The SFBJ was not able to sell only French-made products right away, they were a bit shaken up by the war and having to find a new director.
 Their former director was able to keep supply lines from

 Some researchers feel that one of these heads was the Bleuette marked SFBJ 60 Paris 8/0, whose introduction dates from about 1910 to 1915, depending on the researcher.
 The earliest of these heads has feathered eyebrows, set blue eyes, painted eyelashes, inset teeth, and very nice painting and bisque.
-Shown on the left is an early 60 8/0 with set dark blue eyes and thin arms.
+Shown above is an early 60 8/0 with set dark blue eyes and thin arms.

 Sometimes they are marked R or PR, a few have been found marked D. This style of the 60 8/0 Bleuette, characterized by set eyes, was sold until the end of WWI, when the SFBJ introduced sleep eyes.
 Some now believe the R was the Recknagel factory, while the PR might have been the